flipperdevices/flipperzero-firmware/README.md

 # WIFI_MAP

-An ESP32 and FillperZero wifi mapping
+An ESP32 and FlipperZero wifi mapping.

+Check the ESP32 side at: [esp32-wifi-map](https://github.com/carvilsi/esp32-wifi-map)

 ## Build and flash